 LA Pride pulls out of Dodgers Pride Night amid controversy with Sisters of Perpetual Indulgence

-LA Pride has announced that they will withdraw from the 10th annual Dodgers Pride Night celebration after the team announced they uninvited a controversial group due to public backlash.
+LA Pride has announced that they will withdraw from the 10th annual Dodgers Pride Night celebration after the team announced they uninvited a controversial group due to public backlash over their satirical representation of Catholicism.

 The massive nonprofit organization's decision comes hours after the Sisters of Perpetual Indulgence had their invitation rescinded by the Dodgers organization due to noted outrage and criticism, notably from Catholic organizations and even Florida state Senator Marco Rubio.